Mexico Itinerary: 2 Weeks – Best Things to Do in 14, 15 or 16 Days

 Return to San Cristobal de las Casas.

-- To learn all about this beautiful colonial city, here is my article: the 15 Best things to do in San Cristobal de las Casas!
+- To learn all about this beautiful colonial city, here is my article: Top 15 Things to Do in San Cristobal de las Casas

 For lunch, nothing like the pedestrian street Real de Guadalupe, which is home to nice restaurants, many of them with terraces.